 The assessment breakdown is based on a typical choice of modules.
 Your choices will determine the actual breakdown of assessment methods that you will experience.
 The typical assessment breakdown is as follows:

-Foundation Year Level 4 Level 5 5 Level 6
+Foundation Year Level 4 Level 5 5 Level 6 Practical exams 80% Practical exams 70% Practical exams 70% Practical exams 70% Coursework 20% Coursework 30% Coursework 30% Coursework 30%

-Written 0% Written 0% Written 0% Written 0%

-Exams Exams Exams Exams

-Practical 80% Practical 70% Practical 70% Practical 70%

-exams exams exams exams

-Coursework 20% Coursework 30% Coursework 30% Coursework 30%